webtoolbox/craftcms-plugin/README.md

 		1)	Go to Dashboard-> Plugin Store-> Search For Website Toolbox Forum-> Click Install.

 #Website Toolbox Forum Overview
-	Your CraftCMS forum doesn’t need to be basic.
+	Your CraftCMS forum doesnâ€™t need to be basic.
 Website Toolbox is a cloud-based forum plugin that allows you to easily add a powerful, intuitive, and maintenance-free forum to CraftCMS without slowing it down.
 No database, servers, or coding required.

 #Configuring Website Toolbox Forums
 	1)	Go to your Website Toolbox forum Settings.
 Dashboard-> Settings -> Website Toolbox Forum